 - Assistant Secretaries and Assistant Treasurer.
 The Assistant Secretaries and the Assistant Treasurer are employees of TNC who are appointed to their offices by the Board in accordance with these bylaws.
 The duties of the Assistant Secretaries and the duties of the Assistant Treasurer shall include exercising the functions of the Secretary and the Treasurer, respectively, in their absence.

 - Frequency.
-There shall be an annual meeting of the Board of Directors at the call of the Chair of the Board or the President.
+There shall be an annual meeting of the Board of Directors at the call of the Chair of the Board or the President and Chief Executive Officer.
 The Board shall hold no fewer than three in-person meetings annually.
 Other meetings of the Board of Directors or of the Executive Committee may be held, in person or telephonically, at the call of the Chair of the Board or the President.
 The Chair of the Board or the President shall also call meetings of the Board or of the Executive Committee when requested in writing by a quorum of the Board of Directors or by a quorum of the Executive Committee.
 Meetings of any other committee of the Board may be held at the call of the Chair of that committee.

 - Notice.
 Reasonable notice shall be given of meetings of the Board of Directors or any of its committees.

 - Quorums.
 One-third of the Board of Directors shall constitute a quorum for the transaction of business of the Board.
 A majority of the members of the Executive Committee shall constitute a quorum for the transaction of business by such committee.
 In the absence of a quorum at a duly called meeting, a lesser number may adjourn the meeting from time to time until a quorum shall be present.
 The affirmative vote of a majority of the directors present at a meeting at which a quorum is present shall be necessary and sufficient to the making of decisions by the Board, except as a larger vote may at any time be otherwise specifically required by law, the Articles of Incorporation of TNC, or these bylaws.

 - Vacated or Empty Positions.
 The Board of Directors may appoint a person to fill any vacated or empty positions among the elective officers or members at large of the Board of Directors.
 A person so appointed shall serve until the next annual meeting.